 Forging new partnerships with housing partners can lead to new life and opportunities for people with complex mental health needs.
-These partnerships can open the door for people to move on from expensive and restrictive inpatient units, sometimes many miles away from friends and family, to more independently living closer to home.
+These partnerships can open the door for people to move on from expensive and restrictive inpatient units, sometimes many miles away from friends and family, to living more independently closer to home.